PlexDevelopment/Website/docs/redis.md

 ```

 Replace `your_secure_password_here` with the password you made for Redis.
 Now, Plex will use Redis for storing punishment data.
 Note that the JSON files are still made as a backup no matter what.

+### Firewall Configuraton
+If you are using a firewall, you may have to allow port `6380`.
+It is safe to allow connections from anywhere provided you have followed the documentation correctly.